Dansando8/aic-104/reports/report.md

 ## Aggregation of the Inspection Dataset
-### Group Data by Key Identifiers
+### Group Data by Key Identifiers & Aggregate Previous Inspections
 On this step the data is grouped by Elevator Id, then the Inpection Number is grouped as a list (because can have many), then also regrouped dates: The earliest as the min and the latest as the max.

-### Aggregate Previous Inspections
-For each Inspection Number, calculate the count of different Inspection Types and Inspection Outcomes that occurred for the same elevator in the past.
-Ensure that the aggregation of the "Inspection Outcome" variable excludes the current inspection.
-This step will help uncover patterns and trends relevant to the current inspection outcome.

 ### Format Data for Current Inspection Outcome
-Separate the current inspection outcome (Y variable) into its own column, ensuring it is formatted as text.
-Include the current "Inspection Type" alongside the aggregated historical data.
-Be cautious of potential data leakage during this process.
+As we want to assure that the Elevator Id is associated with an Inspection we can't arbitrarily keep an unique id.
+Thus, we can keep the id and create a list with the Inspection Numbers to do the validation.
+Like this we guarantee that: only contains rows with valid (matched inspections), rows from final_df where the "Inspection_Number" exists in the Inspection Orders dataset (sorted_inspections_order).

 ### Filter Data Based on Inspection Order Dataset
-After completing the aggregation, filter the dataset to retain only rows where the Inspection Number exists in the Inspection Order Dataset.
-This ensures alignment between the two datasets for further analysis.
+This is important to clean the possible duplicates on data and keep just the ones that exist on Orders.
+The other elevators are not necessary to do predications.

 # Machine Learning / Modeling
 ##  Modeling Part 1